Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Appendix

-We run experiments for the datasets ISIC2019 for image-based melanoma detection, HyperKvasir for the identification of abnormal conditions in the gastrointestinal track, CheXpert with chest radiographs, and PTB-XL for the prediction of cardiovascular diseases from \gls{ecg} data.
-ISIC2019 consists of 25,331 samples classified into eight lesion types, both malignant and benign.
-The HyperKvasir dataset contains 10,662 samples labeled into 23 classes of findings.
-We aggregate the findings into two classes representing findings with and without disease to consider the task as a binary classification task.
-The CheXpert dataset is a collection of 224,316 chest radiographs of 65,240 patients with labels for 14 conditions, including cardiomegaly.
-We solve a binary classification task by predicting the presence of cardiomegaly.
-We use a subset of 28,878 samples with additional annotations for the presence of pacemakers provided by \citet{weng2025fast}.
-Lastly, in addition to vision data, we use the PTB-XL dataset containing 21,837 records of 10 second 12-lead \gls{ecg} data (time series data) and labels for 23 cardiovascular conditions.
-We report details for all considered datasets in Tab.~\ref{app:tab:dataset_details}.
-Specifically, we report the number of classes and samples, train/validation/test-splits and considered data artifacts.
-We use ISIC2018 for multi-class classification and consider the real-world artifacts \texttt{ruler}, \texttt{skin-marker}, and \texttt{reflection}, as well as the artificial \texttt{brightness} artifact inserted into $20\%$ of samples of class ``melanoma''.
+We use ISIC2019 for multi-class classification and consider the real-world artifacts \texttt{ruler}, \texttt{skin-marker}, and \texttt{reflection}, as well as the artificial \texttt{brightness} artifact inserted into $20\%$ of samples of class ``melanoma''.
 For \texttt{ruler} (all classes) and \texttt{band-aid} (only occurring in ``melanocytic nevus''), we use labels indicating the existence of the artifact provided by \citet{anders2022finding}.
 For HyperKvasir, we split the classes into ``normal''/``no-disease'' and ``abnormal''/``disease`` to implement the task as a binary classification task, as described in Tab.~\ref{app:tab:hyperkvasir_details}.
 We insert a \texttt{timestamp} artifact into $10\%$ of the the training samples with label ``disease'', and, in addition, consider the real-world artifact \texttt{insertion tube}.
 The latter was primarily detected in samples from class ``no disease''.
 For CheXpert, we solve a binary classification task to predict the presence of the class ``cardiomegaly''.
-We limit our experiments to a subset of the CheXpert dataset for which \citet{weng2025fast} provide labels for the existence of the naturally occuring \texttt{pacemaker} artifact (mainly in class ``cardiomegaly'').
+We consider the \texttt{pacemaker} artifact dominantly occurring in class ``cardiomegaly'', with artifact labels provided by \citet{weng2025fast}.
 In addition, we artificially increase the \texttt{brightness} in $10\%$ of ``cardiomegaly'' samples as a controlled artifact.
 Lastly, we use the PTB-XL dataset with ECG-data for multi-class classification into cardiovascular conditions.
 As a controlled artifact, we insert a \texttt{static noise} (constant high value) into the first second of one lead (\texttt{II}-lead) for $50\%$ of samples of class ``left ventricular hypertrophy''.